 Data inconsistency.
 High heterogeneity in the syntax of the data requires harmonization in order to address issues related to multiple data sources with varying standards, formats, schemas, structures, and ambiguous semantics into a single coherent dataset for the purpose of its comprehensive analysis is especially challenging when using healthcare data.
 For example, much of the data collected from various information silos is inconsistent, incompatible, or not executable in machine-readable formats.
 For multiple data sources, there may be variations in how the data are captured (e.g., definitions of individual variables).

 Dataset selection and curation.
 Knowing the source of data and an initial assessment of the data quality can help to determine the potential for selection and information bias.
 Selection bias results when data used to produce the model are not fully representative of the actual data or environment that the model may receive or function in.
 In addition to selection bias, measurement bias is another relevant aspect that results when the data collection device causes the data to be systematically skewed in a particular direction.
 Therefore, developers should be aware of data quality limitations when attempting to curate and utilize these large-scale datasets.
 Moreover, developers and regulators need to know where the data originally came from and how it was collected and curated.
-This is especially important when the datasets are from opensource database where the original source and specifications of the dataset may not be available.
+This is especially important when the datasets are from an open-source database where the original source and specifications of the dataset may not be available.
 When the origin of data is difficult to establish, it would be prudent for developers to assess the risks of using such data and manage them accordingly.
 Finally, mitigation when having a heterogeneous dataset collected from a variety of reliable sources is also essential.

 Data usability.
 Knowing if the data used for development of the algorithm was intended for that training is essential, as developers need to convey their full understanding of the dataset and why it was suitable for their purpose.
-For example, data from a third party source may be representative data intended for training purposes (e.g. case studies in tertiary education) and may not be suitable for training of an AI model intended to diagnose a disease or condition.
+For example, data from a third-party source may be representative data intended for training purposes (e.g. case studies in tertiary education) and may not be suitable for training of an AI model intended to diagnose a disease or condition.

 Data integrity.
 Lack of data integrity is also important issue.
 This can be best understood by how well extraction and transformation have been performed on the dataset.
+To maintain data integrity, data verification checks may be developed.
+Data verification checks are a key component of data quality assurance when utilizing Real World Data for US FDA regulatory decision making.
+Data verification checks should also be the first step of data preparation for any ML workflow.